nwelchr/architecture-planning/readme.md

 - Good way to do this: Amazon EC2.
 You guys are still growing fast, so you'll need something that can scale with your website without you needing to configure everything.

 **Okay, now I have more servers... but how do I make sure they're all synchronized?
+How do I ensure all those servers are actually receiving requests?
 What happens if some server crashes?**

 Use a metadata manager / load balancer.
 Some possibilities:

 - Elastic Load Balancer.
 Easy to configure with other AWS services

+Two ways to keep track of servers:

 - Zookeeper.
 Really good at synchronizing many servers.
 Can also use range-based data allocation to prevent data collision while still synchronizing between thousands of servers
 - Round-robin load balancing (MAJOR CON: will ping servers that are already overloaded with requests.
 This is especially important to avoid because file uploads could take a while, and the server will have to be active as a file is getting uploaded, which we will discuss in a bit)

 ### Database:

+Two kinds of data: files and metadata about files/users/etc.
 Blob storage (AWS S3) + DB (MongoDB, DynamoDB, etc.)

 - AWS S3 storage for individual files: